 Hobbies are interesting, easy to talk about, and a way for people to bond.
 Often, a hobby or interest can be a point of connection between strangers who might not otherwise have anything to talk about.

 Travel hobbies can help us make friends in more tangible ways too: making small trinkets while traveling and giving them away to people you meet in hostels or on tours can be a way to break the ice and create a positive connection between you and other travelers- potentially leading to connection, conversation, and maybe even new travel friendships.

 2. Travel hobbies can you make money to fund travel

 If you are particularly good (or practice enough to become good) at your travel hobby on the road, you can potentially make a little money to fund more travel by selling your creations.
-You might be able to sell braided jewelry or carved soap figures to fellow hostel guests or even sell small drawings or bracelets to other tourists in areas that don’t require a vendor license to join a street market.
+You might be able to sell braided jewelry or carved soap figures to fellow hostel guests.
+You could even sell small drawings or bracelets to other tourists (in areas that don’t require a vendor license to join a street market).

 3. They can help you avoid travel burnout